UniversalDevicesInc-PG3/udi-wirelesstag-poly/README.md

 ## Release Notes

+  - 0.0.6 02/27/2018
+    - Fixed initial Wet State to be Dry on startup if it's NA
   - 0.0.5 02/27/2018
     - Fixed BATLVL Editor so tag conditions show up in programs
     - Added 'Set Light', but it doesn't actually work yet